-D shop is Korea’s most famous household variety company, operating more than 1,000 stores nationwide.
-D shop is introducing a new type of distribution channel to the world based on its own product development technology.
+D Shop, Korea’s renowned household variety company, runs over 1,000 stores nationwide.
+Introducing a new distribution channel worldwide relies on its product development technology.

-D shop was able to reduce costs through direct transactions with partners and simplified design, removal of unnecessary overheads, bulk purchases, and operation of the nation’s largest automated distribution center.
+Additionally, D Shop reduced costs by directly transacting with partners and simplifying design.
+They removed unnecessary extra costs, made bulk purchases, and operated the nation’s largest automated distribution center.

-D shop operates a state-of-the-art automated hub logistics center located in Namsa-myeon, Yongin-si, and two core logistics infrastructure centers that supplies products ordered from stores across the country every day.
-It boasts 3,000 pallets/day stock and 100,000 boxes/day output, with an average of 800 transports to the store.
+D Shop operates an advanced automated hub logistics center in Namsa-myeon, Yongin-si, and two core key logistics facilities.
+These centers supply products ordered from stores nationwide, with 3,000 pallets per day in stock and 100,000 boxes per day in output.
+On average, 800 transports deliver goods to the stores.

-Would it be possible to check the entry/inventory at each store with remote control and monitor at a glance whether the required stock is in the warehouse of the distribution center and when it is delivered?
+Would it be possible to check the entry or inventory at each store with remote control and monitor at a glance whether the required stock is in the warehouse of the distribution center and when it is delivered?

-What if the headquarters could remotely monitor the inventory status and incoming/outgoing status of the state-of-the-art automated hub logistics center?
+What if the headquarters could remotely monitor the inventory status and incoming and outgoing status of the state-of-the-art automated hub logistics center?

-D shop actually manages 30,000 SKUs with RemoteView, a remote control solution.
+Additionally, D Shop manages 30,000 different products with RemoteView, a remote control solution.

 With RemoteView, it is possible to check the inventory level by remotely connecting to the logistics hub center and data server at stores across the country.

-This method does not require special knowledge and it received input signals through a barcode reader and accumulates information in a database.
+This method doesn’t need special knowledge.
+It receives input signals through a barcode reader and adds information to a database.

-However, in the case of the barcode system, it was not possible to grasp the input/output status of the warehouse at the branch office in real time, and there was the inconvenience of having to go through a separate verification process for items whose prices fluctuate depending on the time of arrival/delivery/sale.
+However, in the case of the barcode system, it was not possible to hold the input/output status of the warehouse at the branch office in real-time.
+Also, there was the difficulty of having to go through a separate checking process for items.
+Overall, prices fluctuate depending on the time of arrival, delivery, or sale.
 In particular, the inventory of the logistics center has limited access rights as it has a direct impact on the company’s sales.

-In particular, after the introduction of RemoteView, they were able to remotely access the logistics center database from about 1,000 stores across the country as needed to check the status of logistics in real time and check whether the required items are in stock improving on efficiency.
+After introducing RemoteView, they could remotely access the logistics center database from around 1,000 stores across the country.
+This allowed them to check the logistics status in real time and verify if the required items were actually in stock.